a-ads/blog/content/blog/how-to-build-a-perfect-linkedin-page-for-your-business.md

 **\
 Add Bright Images**

 LinkedIn reveals that including images in your posts can double the number of comments you receive.
 The company also suggests experimenting with image collages or collections of 3-4 pictures in a single post to enhance this rate further.
-At A-ADS we developed our own company style and try to stick to it.
+At A-ADS, we developed our own company style and tried to stick to it.

 **Add Short Videos**